 Why does my coffee taste bad?

-- Poor water quality: minerals in water affect coffee extraction significantly.
-Opt for distilled, mineral, or filtered water instead.
+• Poor water quality: minerals in water significantly impact coffee extraction.
+Use distilled, mineral, or filtered water.

-- Inaccurate coffee roast: the Chemex works best with light to light-medium roasts.
-If you brew dark, you will not have the best-tasting coffee with this device.
+• Unsuitable coffee roast: Chemex works best with light to light-medium roasts.

 Why does brewing with the Chemex take a while?

-For more efficient usage, make sure that the 3-layer side of the filter is lying against the spout.
-If not, it will stick against the spot and block the airflow.
-To make the brewing quicker, insert a chopstick or a metal straw along the spot to create a bigger air gap.
+For efficient usage, ensure that the 3-layer side of the filter is against the spout.
+If not, it will block the airflow.
+To expedite brewing, insert a chopstick or a metal straw along the spout to create a larger air gap.

-Why does brewing the Chemex take shorter than usual?
+Why does brewing the Chemex take less time than usual?

 Disclosure: No compensation or free products were received in exchange for writing this review.